PromptAI/promptdialog/docs/overview.md

 ![04-overview.png](/assets/images/overview/04-overview.png)

 ## Step 4 - Train and run
-After downloading the code, you can train your model in your local running environment, and chat with your new model.
+After downloading the code, you can train your model in your local running environment, and debug/run your new chatbot in PromptDialog.

 ![05-overview.png](/assets/images/overview/05-overview.png)